-Another comparison people regularly ask us about is the Silverbac vs. Traeger Grills’ Elite 34.
-To their credit, Traeger was among the first in large scale pellet smoker sales.
+Another wood pellet grill comparison people regularly ask us about is the Silverbac wood pellet grill vs. Traeger Grills’ Elite 34.
+To their credit, Traeger was among the first in large-scale pellet smoker sales.
 Large scale doesn’t mean better, though, and we believe the Silverbac is far and away a more solid investment than the comparable (in size) Traeger Elite 34.
+Let’s take a look at this Grilla Grills vs. Traeger Grills comparison.

-Controls: Silverbac has digital controls with adjustable setting in 5 degree increments from 180-500 vs. the Traeger grill’s dial control in roughly 25 degree increments.
+Temperature controls: Silverbac has digital controls with adjustable setting allows you to change the cooking temperature in 5 degree increments from 180-500 vs. the Traeger pellet grill’s dial control in roughly 25 degree increments.
 That can make a significant difference in longer cooks.

 Customer service: See if you can get the engineering manager at Traeger to answer questions on the phone, especially after hours!
 Grilla Grills has a great team and being family owned we take customer service very seriously.